 Then and now

 For most of human history, we had little scientific understanding of the nature of the cosmos.
-If they thought about such things at all, people believed the earth was flat, and the sun and moon went around it in perfect concentric circles.
+If they thought about such things at all, people believed the earth was flat, and the sun and moon went around it in concentric circles.
 Heaven was somewhere above, and hell was below.
-The traditional ideas of pearly gates, harps, white robes, wings and an interminable praise and worship service are what you’d expect from sincere people trying to interpret what little the Bible says about heaven in terms of the world as they understood it.
+The traditional ideas of pearly gates, harps, white robes, wings and an unending worship service are what you’d expect from sincere people trying to interpret what little the Bible says about heaven in terms of the world as they understood it.

-Today we know so much more about the nature of the physical cosmos.
+Today we know much more about the nature of the physical cosmos.
 We know that the earth is a micro-speck in an enormous and apparently expanding universe.
 We know that what seems like solid reality is, at a fundamental level, a wispy web of energy, bound together by forces so strong that for most of history we did not even suspect that they existed.
 We know that perhaps as much as 90 percent of the universe is made up of “dark matter”— about which we can theorize with mathematics, but cannot see or measure.

 We know that even such apparently indisputable ideas as the “passing of time” are relative.
 Even the dimensions that define our ideas of space (length, width, height and time) are just visible and comprehensible aspects of a much more involved and intricate reality.
 Although it is impossible to imagine how they work, we are told by some astrophysicists that there may be at least seven more dimensions.
 These scientists speculate that those extra dimensions are as much a part of reality as height, length and breadth and time.
 They operate at a level that our finest instruments cannot measure, and even our minds can but ponder them briefly before becoming bewildered and disoriented.

 The scientific breakthroughs of the last few decades have shattered traditional understanding of just about everything.
 So what about heaven?
 Do we need to look again at our ideas of what life might be like in the hereafter?